 You can smell the grapes in the air as harvest season sets in.
-This is one of the most exciting times to visit and taste award-winning wines at their peak.
+This is one of the most exciting times to visit to see the grape harvest in full swing.
 Fall foliage creates a speckled oasis of orange, red, and gold all around.
-The first grapes of harvest are usually crushed in mid-August and can continue through November as varieties ripen.
-Super sweet and sought-after Ice Wines can continue to harvest through January.
-With more than 100 wineries in the region to choose from, be sure to make time for our Wine Trails.
+Depending on the climate, the first grapes of harvest can be crushed as early as mid-August and can continue through November as varieties ripen.
+Some grapes used for ice wines can hang on the vine until the first frost, which gives them their name.
+With more than 100 wineries in the region to choose from, a great place to start planning is getting to know our Wine Trails.

 Many of these businesses have seasonal hours.
 Some are only open Saturday and Sunday, so keep that in mind when utilizing this itinerary for a 3-day weekend.